 The use of the Unit Innovations Premises System shall be used for all safety checks at the jail, Court Services and Honor Farm.
 The staff shall adhere to the following procedures when conducting safety checks (15 CCR 1027; 15 CCR 1027.5):

-- (a) Safety checks shall be conducted at least once every 30 minutes and more frequently if necessary. - (b) Safety checks shall be conducted on an irregular schedule (staggered) so that incarcerated persons cannot predict when the checks will occur.
+(a) Safety checks shall be conducted at least once every 30 minutes and more frequently if necessary.

 Safety Checks